ezziny/NLP-tasks-and-projects/README.md

 # URL-fetching-HTML-parsing-preprocessing-for-NLP
-This repo offers basic text preprocessing for NLP by fetching HTML from a given URL
+in this repo i'll be doing some NLP tasks and projects